GregorDeCillia/kaspeR/README.md

 eval(parse(text = code))
 ```

 by applying a whitelisting logic.
 The "whitelist" contains safe commands which won't be able to hurt your system when the `code` is sent by a client.
+This package was developed for usage in a shiny web application that aims to give users access to an editor where they can execute R scripts on a server.
+In order to secure the server, this package is supposed to be used in the future.

 ### Installation